tanisha1112/tanisha1112.github.io/_pages/about.md

 I have also volunteered at [GreenPeace, India](https://www.greenpeace.org/india/en/) and a member of [WWF, India](https://www.wwfindia.org/).
 I was apart of WWF's Ek prithvi intitative where I collected surveys from school children of grades 6-9.
 I further automated the data collection process by using Tesseract OCR and conducted data analysis on MS Excel.

-Outside of my research and studies, I love reading books and you can follow me on goodreads to check out cool new book recommendations.

-[Check my Goodreads](https://www.goodreads.com/user/show/16889236-tanisha){:target="_blank"}{: .btn .btn--info}
-{: .text-center}